poncito/ReactiveGraphs.jl/docs/src/index.md

 x4
 ```

-Also, `Dataflows.jl` is designed for performance, in the case of static graphs,
+Also, `ReactiveGraphs.jl` is designed for performance, in the case of static graphs,
 while Observables is designed for dynamic graphs.

 ```julia